efieleke/CommandLib/README.md

 Example Usage
 ----
-A sample project is included that chronicles the story of two lovestruck robots attempting to meet each other at the origin.
+A sample project is included that chronicles the story of two lovestruck robots attempting to meet each other at a location.
 Besides ethos, it demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand, TimeLimitedCommand and RetryableCommand.

 Contributions
 ----